sief/play-guard/README.md

 Play2 module for blocking and throttling abusive requests.

-- IP address whitelisting/blacklisting
-- general request throttling
 - throttling specific Actions based on IP address or other request attribute
 - throttling specific Actions based on IP address or other request attribute and failure rate, e.g. wrong credentials or any other Result attribute

+- global IP address whitelisting/blacklisting
+- global request throttling

 ## Target